Are you looking for a contractor?

 Glass

 A glass handrail is especially appealing due to its subtlety.
-A beautiful, clear glass handrail perfectly suits suspended stairs.
+A beautiful, clear glass handrail perfectly suits suspended staircases.

-The type of structural support required to uphold your floating stairs will depend on the load-bearing wall’s materials.
-For example, if the suspended steps can be directly anchored to the wall in a concealed fashion, the wall must absolutely be reinforced with concrete.
+The type of structural support required to uphold your floating staircase will depend on the load-bearing wall’s materials.
+For example, if the suspended steps can be directly anchored to the wall in a concealed fashion, the wall must be reinforced with concrete.

 If not, the tread can be anchored by a steel plate that’s positioned inside the wall.